Psychosocial care for people with kidney disease

 Kidney Care UK

-Kidney Care UK is the UK's leading kidney patient support charity, which provides practical, emotional and financial support to kidney patients and their families and funds patient-centred projects to help improve kidney care services throughout the UK.
+Kidney Care UK is the UK's leading kidney patient support charity.
+We provide practical, emotional and financial support to kidney patients and their families and fund patient-centred projects to help improve kidney care services throughout the UK.

 The Renal Psychosocial Working Group